Back when Eric Wilkerson was a kid, something was missing from book store shelves...

 He submitted 3 sketch options for the cover that had to be approved by committees at Marvel and Scholastic.
 “They picked the one I hoped and asked that I change her vest from orange to blue so nobody confused her with the bald soldiers from the movie.”

-Final Shuri Book Cover Art by Erik Wilkerson (Source: Entertainment Weekly)
+Final Shuri Book Cover Art by Eric Wilkerson (Source: Entertainment Weekly)

 When asked what he believes is the 'Eric' touch on the Shuri book cover, Eric says: “I’m still trying to figure that out myself.
 I just really like playing with glowing light and chromatic color.
 I know that’s not the trend these days with fantasy art going more gray and muted.”